CCRSDT

 AWARDS

-High in Trial- Rosette Ribbon--- Reserve High in trial-Rosette Ribbon
+High in Trial- Rosette Ribbon and/or prizes--- Reserve High in trial-Rosette Ribbon and/or prizes

 1st through 3rd place ribbons, 1st place, herding related items, Qualifying ribbons